Urban Pulse Privacy Policy

 16. Legal framework references

-This policy is drafted with reference to the following Australian instruments and guidance:
+This policy is drafted with reference to:

-- Spam Act 2003 (Cth) and the Spam Regulations 2021 (Cth).
+- Spam Act 2003 (Cth) and Spam Regulations 2021 (Cth).

 - ACMA Industry Guidance Note for SMS marketing (2021).